Competition for The Reconstruction of the Destroyed Palestinian Villages

 3. More comprehensive approaches where the scale is well articulated are encouraged.
 An overall urban strategy that relate to the bigger scale of Palestine and view the scheme as a means to stitch back the land and the community.
 The link with nearby villages and organic bond with the region in various fields is beneficial.
 This is equally followed by zooming in to the detailed scale of building and how people interact with it.

 4. More socially-aware approach where narratives play a more strategic role in the scheme.
+Concern over ecological considerations must be addressed.

 5. More reference and analysis to the reports provided by the Atlas of Palestine with further analysis, reflection and criticality that dig deeper beyond the surface and celebrate the context with its potentials and opportunities.

-6. The concept of maps, mapping can be further emphasized on.
+7. The concept of maps, mapping can be further emphasized on.
 There has been some outstanding maps provided as part of the Atlas with very rich data and unique information as part of the brief.
 These however could have been further looked into with an approach to redraw-re-read these maps – especially the ones drawn by the locals themselves to reflect the social narratives/interpretation.
-The competitors could have offered alternatives to re-drawings these maps through their schemes and imagine scenarios of empowerment and stitching which form a basis to accumulate more and offer the ‘counter map’ and ‘counter strategy’ that Edward Said has always been calling for in his writings.
+The competitors could have offered alternatives to re-drawing these maps through their schemes and imagine scenarios of empowerment and stitching which form a basis to accumulate more and offer the ‘counter map’ and ‘counter strategy’ that Edward Said has always been calling for in his writings.
 As Said noted: “In the history of colonial invasion, maps are always first drawn by the victors, since maps are instruments of conquest.
 Geography is therefore the art of war, but can also be the art of resistance if there is an alternative map and an alternative strategy”.

-9. A mentor/mentors are also suggested to look after students and accompany them in the process of thinking while the competition is in process.
+10. A mentor/mentors are also suggested to look after students and accompany them in the process of thinking while the competition is in process.
 These can be virtual mentors from different parts of the world who can contribute with their expertise.

-10. Recent Jury remarks (September 2022):
+11. Recent Jury remarks (September 2022):

 1. The Importance of the projects that address context and the ideas, that the concepts of the projects emerge from the context.
 How the ideas emerge, where they come from, from the cultural and the physical context.